Start of Main Content

 Imaging centers by region

 Fig. 1 Data is from Definitive Healthcare’s ImagingView product.
-Data accessed February 2023.
+U.S. territories not represented.
+Data accessed January 2025.

 Imaging centers by state